Snapbrillia/plutus-pioneer-program-starter/README.md

-# A template on Gitpod
+# A Snapbrillia template on Gitpod

 This is a [nix operating system](https://nixos.org/) template configured for ephemeral nix based development environments on [Gitpod](https://www.gitpod.io/).